mnadel/freddiebear/README.md

 Titles aren't unique, so we append a unique ID for each note.
 It also allows us to track renamed notes if you re-export into an existing directory.

+# Graph

+You can create a `graph` of how notes are linked together.
+The Alfred keyword `bg` will redirect `freddiebear graph` to a `.dot` file, generate a PDF from it, and open the PDF w/ your default viewer.

+Requires `graphviz`.

 # Implementation

 This Golang implementation is pretty snappy on my current 4MB database.
 Most of the performance gains of this implementaion over a Python implementation appears to be reduced startup cost.
 That said, [db.go](https://github.com/mnadel/freddiebear/blob/main/db/db.go) includes some SQLite3 pragmas that will hopefully keep it snappy as it grows.
 Sample timing that returns about half the records in the database: